 I am presently engaged on writing a popular life of John Buchan, to be published by Bloomsbury Publishing in due course.

 My latest book is 'The Garden Anthology' (Frances Lincoln, £16.99, illustrated by Jenny Bowers), which celebrates the best garden writing from The Royal Horticultural Society.
 The Daily Mail called it 'a highly enjoyable book to dip into'.

 I speak on gardening-related subjects to horticultural clubs and societies all over the British Isles.
 I am on the RHS Register of Speakers.
 I am known for a lively and well-informed style, suitable for a variety of audiences.

 My particular interests include hardy ornamental plants, fruit and vegetables, wild flowers and trees, garden design, garden history, garden literature and cooking with garden produce.
 My illustrated talks reflect a number of these preoccupations.
+I also talk about John Buchan's life and works to literary groups and festivals.
 If you would like a list, together with a scale of fees, please do contact me by email.

 Talks in 2016 include Ockbrook and Borrowash Gardeners' Club on 13 September, East Dorset Plant Heritage Group on 17 September, and Adderbury History Association and Garden Club on 7 December.